-The AMP Validator isn't just a convenience for you during development, email providers supporting AMP Emails will automatically fallback to the provided HTML or Plain Text MIME types if your email isn't valid.
-An AMP Email should only be sent if it passes the validator.
+The AMP validator isn't just a convenience for you during development; email providers supporting AMP emails will automatically fall back to the provided HTML or Plain Text MIME types if your email isn't valid.
+Thus, an AMP Email should only be sent if it passes the validator.

 Ensure your message looks good on all screen sizes by using CSS media queries to identify the device.
-Messages should be tested on mobile devices to ensure the layout is correct and components work as expected.
-Because swiping is a common action on mobile email apps, take proper steps to ensure your users can interact with your content.
-Components such as
+You should test messages on mobile devices to ensure the layout is correct and components work as expected.
+Because swiping is common on mobile email apps, take proper steps to ensure your users interact with your content.
+With

-amp-carousel can include the controls attribute to make the navigation buttons always visible on mobile.
+amp-carousel, you can add the control attribute to make mobile navigation buttons visible.

 The AMP MIME part should appear before the HTML MIME part in your email to ensure maximum compatibility across email clients.

 The src attribute of

 amp-list, action-xhr of

 amp-img, or the href attribute of a tag cannot be mutated by

 Your messages should include a static HTML version if a user is taken to the HTML version of the message or if that user forwards the message.

 Be careful with overflowing margin in CSS: they may not get rendered due to an AMP layout limitation.